DevExpress/testcafe/docs/articles/documentation/test-api/actions/take-screenshot.md

 ------------------- | ------ | -----------------------------------------------------------------------------------------------------
 `path`&#160;*(optional)* | String | The relative path and the name of the screenshot file to be created.
 Resolved from the *screenshot directory* specified by using the [runner.screenshots](../../using-testcafe/programming-interface/runner.md#screenshots) API method or the [screenshots](../../using-testcafe/command-line-interface.md#-s-path---screenshots-path) command line option.

-By default, paths to which screenshots are saved are specified as:
+By default, the path to which screenshots are saved is specified as:

 * `{currentDate}\test-{testIndex}\{userAgent}\{screenshotIndex}.png` if the [quarantine mode](../../using-testcafe/command-line-interface.md#-q---quarantine-mode) is disabled;
 * `{currentDate}\test-{testIndex}\run-{quarantineAttempt}\{userAgent}\{screenshotIndex}.png` if the [quarantine mode](../../using-testcafe/command-line-interface.md#-q---quarantine-mode) is enabled.